sameerbattoo/AWSGenAIActivationDay/README.md

 - [Python 3.10](https://www.python.org/downloads/) or later
 - [Docker](https://www.docker.com/) or [Finch](https://runfinch.com/) installed and running - only for local development
 - Model Access: Anthropic Claude 4.0 enabled in [Amazon Bedrock console](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html)
+- [VS Code](https://code.visualstudio.com/) or equivalent as a IDE to the run the notebooks locally on your laptop.
 - AWS Permissions:
     1) Create a **IAM Policy** named **"_GenAIActivationDay_policy"**
     ```json